Daresbury

-Daresbury is a village and civil parish in the unitary authority of Halton and the ceremonial county of Cheshire, England.
-At the 2001 census it had a population of 216, increasing to 246 by the 2011 census.
+Daresbury is a village and civil parish in the Borough of Halton, Cheshire, England.
+At the 2011 census, it had a population of 246.

 History

 The name means "Deor's fortification", derived from an Old English personal name and the word burh (a fortified place).

 The population was recorded over time at 134 in the census of 1801, 157 in 1851, 153 in 1901, 235 in 1951 and reaching 216 by 2001.

 Opened in 1850 on the Birkenhead Railway, the area was served by Daresbury railway station in the nearby village of Moore.
 The station closed to passengers in 1952 and to goods in 1965, although the line through the station site remains in use.

 Daresbury was the birthplace of Alice's Adventures in Wonderland author Lewis Carroll, in All Saints' Vicarage.
 The village has a Lewis Carroll Visitor Centre and in the parish church of All Saints, a Lewis Carroll window, which includes an image of the Cheshire Cat.